Grimpy101/slovene-english-dictionary-TEI/README.md

 ## Contributions

 They are welcome.
-If you wish to contribute, go to FreeDict, read about it, then subscribe to the FreeDict mailing list <https://www.freelists.org/list/freedict>.
+If you wish to contribute code, do so in a classic GitHub way (admittedly I myself am not familiar with this) or write an Issue about it and I'll do what I can to make things work.
+If you wish to contribute content/work on the dictionary, go to FreeDict, read about it, then subscribe to the FreeDict mailing list <https://www.freelists.org/list/freedict>.
 Ask to help with Slovene language and we'll go from there :)